-Macron’s plea for Europe gets backing outside French borders
+Macron’s plea for Europe lays down battle lines for May vote

-PARIS (AP) — French President Emmanuel Macron’s plea in the publications of 28 nations for a stronger European Union has gained support from neighboring Belgium and Finland.
+PARIS (AP) — French President Emmanuel Macron’s plea to voters in 28 nations to choose a stronger European Union has gained support from outside his borders — and a good deal of skepticism from within.

+In a column published for Tuesday’s editions throughout the bloc, Macron advised voters in the May 23-26 EU parliament elections to reject nationalist parties that “offer nothing,” laying down the battle lines for the vote.

+Macron himself defeated an anti-EU candidate to become modern France’s youngest leader, but his popularity at home has dipped since taking office to the strains of the bloc’s anthem, “Ode to Joy.”

 In a tweet Tuesday, Finnish Prime Minister Juha Sipila offered support for Macron’s call for “security, sustainable growth and ambitious climate policy.”